 transfer, merger, [

 business interests [ which], bankruptcy, or other close of business

-transaction that results in or may result it the layoff or
+transaction that results in or may result in the layoff or termination of

 "Covered establishment" means any